Planning a trip to Colombia soon? You'll likely fly through El Dorado International Airport, AKA Bogotá Airport.

 - Gustavo Rojas Pinilla International Airport, San Andres: Awaiting concessions for unspecified upgrades.

 - Alfonso Bonilla Aragón International Airport, Cali: Unknown future improvements.

 - Bayunca Region: A new $68.3-million international airport is in the planning stage, set to accommodate 17 million passengers.

 Ready for Departure?

 You're now on your way to being an expert on Bogotá Airport and ready for your next trip to Colombia.

-Ready to plan your trip to Columbia?
-Make sure you check out Pilot!
+Still need to plan out your entire Columbia trip?
+Make sure you try using Pilot!